edcork/edcork.github.io/docs/pages/write/finops_azure.md

     If you forgot to make a note of the billing bucket name and billing report path when you configured the data export, follow these steps to identify them:

     1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console.aws.amazon.com/s3/](https://console.aws.amazon.com/s3/ "https://console.aws.amazon.com/s3/").
-    2. In the left navigation pane, select **Buckets**, and then navigate to the bucket associated with the integration.
+    2. In the left navigation pane, select **Buckets**, and then go to to the bucket associated with the integration.
     3. Click the **Copy S3 URI** button, and then paste the URI to a text editor.
 The URI is formatted as follows:

             s3://<billing bucket name>/<billing report path>